Disclosure Seems Like a Simple Word, It’s Not a Simple Thing To DoPin

 I think the article does a good job of laying out some of the challenges that we face.
 It also does a good job of pointing out that there are reasons, plenty of valid reasons, why survivors don’t disclose until much later in life, and some not at all.
 In fact, it’s actually fairly common.

 Another part of it is the unknown of what happens.
-Disclosing can break apart families, it can end relationships.
+Disclosing can break apart families and end relationships.
 It can, in some cases, put a family member in jail.
-That’s a whole lot of drama that may be waiting for you, at a young age.
+That’s a whole lot of drama that may be waiting for you at a young age.

-And the, once you’re a bit older, and healthier, and willing to go through some of that, comes the biggest question.
+And once you’re a bit older, healthier, and willing to go through some of that, the biggest question comes.
 Who do you tell?
 How do you tell them?

 Be honest, how many people in your life are you close enough to that you could sit down and have a conversation about child abuse with them?
 How many people do you trust to react in a helpful, non-stigmatizing way?
 I’m willing to bet that number is small.
-It’s small because, well, some people can’t be trusted that way, but also because most of the people we know, we don’t know well enough to know how they’d react.
+It’s small because, well, some people can’t be trusted that way, and because most of the people we know we don’t know well enough to know how they’d react.
 Again, that’s a lot of pressure to take on.
-Maybe it’d be easier to not talk about.
+Maybe it’d be easier not to talk about.

 You don’t have control over the way people respond to what you tell them, but you can seek out loving and supportive friends and family.
 Ultimately, only you can decide who to tell and how much to say, and these are important questions for you to think through.
 Be thoughtful and purposeful in what you share with others, and you might open up a new door on your healing journey as you take your story out of the dark and shed some light on it.